GetSafariTours

 Frequently Asked Questions

-Get answers to common questions about planning your Tanzania safari adventure.
+Get answers to common questions about planning your Tanzania safari.

 Tanzania is located in East Africa, bordering Kenya and Uganda to the north, Rwanda and Burundi to the west, and Mozambique, Malawi, and Zambia to the south.
 It is home to some of Africa's most famous safari destinations, including the Serengeti National Park, Ngorongoro Crater, Tarangire National Park, and Mount Kilimanjaro.
 Tanzania is also known for Zanzibar, a popular beach extension after safari.